foreverfl/vscode/docs/csharp/navigate-edit.md

 ## Go To Definition

 The **Go To Definition** feature navigates to the source or file of a type or member, and opens the result in a new tab.
 If you are a keyboard user, place your text cursor somewhere inside the symbol name and press `kb(editor.action.revealDefinition)`.
-If you are a mouse user, either right-click the symbol name and select **Go To Definition** from the context menu or `kbstyle(Ctrl+click)` the symbol name.
-You can also use `kbstyle(Ctrl+Alt+click)` to open the definition on the side.
+If you are a mouse user, either right-click the symbol name and select **Go To Definition** from the context menu or `Ctrl+click` the symbol name.
+You can also use `Ctrl+Alt+click` to open the definition on the side.

 ![Go to Definition example](images/navigate-edit/go-to-definition.gif)